Creativity is more important than ever, because it’s not so much what we know but how we use what we know.

 It works like this: There are nine blossoms, including the central blossom containing the main idea surrounded by eight related topics or ideas.
 Each related topic becomes the center of the blossom to its side, and each cell around it can be used to contain ideas related to it.
 There are 62 open spaces, so not all spaces have to be filled.

 For example, here’s how I use it when I wrap up a tech academy course.
 I place the words collaboration, communication, creativity and critical thinking in the corner petals of the central blossom.
 We fill in the other four characteristics: reading/writing, research, technology and media.
 We locate the blossom adjacent to the “creativity blossom” and surround it with phrases such as: associational thinking, creative confidence, expression, coming up with new ideas, 50-solutions mentality, order out of chaos, etc.

 By identifying the big ideas and clustering related ideas around them, we can identify areas of strength or interest.
 When used as a review tool, the Lotus Blossom graphic organizer can be used to plan next steps.
 When used for brainstorming, it can help to focus the topic of study or prioritize solutions.

 Creativity is not an innate quality.
-It is a skill that everyone has and needs to develop in order to thrive in the innovation age, and it needs to be encouraged.
+It is a skill that everyone has and needs to develop in order to thrive in the world, and it needs to be encouraged.
 As my friend artist Peter Reynolds suggests, just make a mark and see where it leads you.
 You just might surprise yourself.
 Your students just might amaze you, too.